The smallest among them are often referred to as 'shrubs' or 'minnows' and come from all sides of the political spectrum.

 Popular Alternative (AP)

-Only founded in March this year, the AP is a descendant of the New Centre Right, which split off from the People of Freedom (PdL) just before that party became Forza Italia.
+Only founded in March 2017, the AP is a descendant of the New Centre Right, which split off from the People of Freedom (PdL) just before that party became Forza Italia.
 It sounds confusing (and it is!) but gives some idea of how common breakaway parties and changes in name (and ideology) are on the Italian political scene.

 The AP is led by Angelino Alfano, who was secretary of the Silvio Berlusconi-led PdL until 2013 and widely expected to eventually take over from the media magnate.
 Alfano was Justice Minister under Berlusconi and has held the offices of Interior Minister and Foreign Minister since he struck out on his own.
 Currently, the AP has 21 deputies (of a total of 630) and 21 senators (of 315).